 Time to execute the knights.

 "Hey!" he called out to them, "get the hell of my property!"
 One worker gave him a very long sentence with some very colorful vocabulary that translated to: "You're paying us to build, old man.
 Let us do it."
+"You're fired!"

 And while they packed up, Morrison Jones lounged in his throne with a good book, that much closer to his dream.